 setprop persist.sys.locale fr-CA;stop;sleep 5;start

 This causes the emulator to restart.
-Once the Home screen appears again, re-launch your app, and notice that the app launches with the new locale.
+Once the Home screen appears again, re-launch your app, and the app launches with the new locale.

-Here's how to test whether an app includes every string resource that it needs:
+To test whether an app includes every string resource that it needs, do the following:

-- Set the emulator or device to a language that your app does not
+- Set the emulator or device to a language that your app doesn't

 support.
 For example, if the app has French strings in